evschneider-hmi/ps-html5auditor/README.md

 * Drop multiple ZIPs to compare bundles side by side.
 * For best accuracy ensure the ZIP root contains the primary HTML file (no nested archives).

+Archived: The original root app remains in the repository for reference (`archive/original-app/`).

 > Note: GitHub Pages provisioning can take a short time after a successful deploy.
 If the site does not appear immediately after a workflow completes, wait ~1–2 minutes and refresh.

 ## Attribution
-Created by Horizon Media's Platform Solutions Team
+From Horizon Media’s Platform Solutions team